ja-m3s/MountBuddy/README.md

 ## View all commands in game with:
     /mountbuddy

-## The following addons are dependencies:
-1. LibChatMessage

 ## To test:
 1. Install git.
 2. Open up a command line in your ESO addon folder.